My Secret Superpower – Softness

 Recently, as I sat for meditation, I experienced a crushing sense of defeat.
 It came, seemingly, from nowhere.
 My first impulse was to push it away, and distract my mind from this devastating sensation.
 I had a sense of the story behind this feeling, however exploring the story was not going to change things in the here and now.

 Instead, I remembered my superpower: softness.
 I said to myself: just wait it out for two minutes.
 That is bearable.
 And I met the strong and powerful sense of defeat with softness, with gentleness, with love.
 By the time the two minutes was up the negative state had itself softened and begun to dissolve.
 I was able to continue my meditation.

 I’ve noticed that when I experience an unpleasant emotion or sensation, my first response is to resist, to steel myself against the discomfort.
 ‘Make it go away’, is a response that derives from childhood when I certainly didn’t have the resources to deal with emotional pain.

 This response may well have been an appropriate survival strategy at the time.
 In resisting, however I am also constructing energetic walls and laying down patterns that reinforce resisting as a way of operating.
 The unpleasant feelings don’t go away, either.
-They go underground, locked in the dungeons of my psyche.
+They go underground, locked in the dungeons of my being.
 Ultimately, they will re-surface and demand my attention.
-Often surreptitiously, sabotaging my relationships, undermining my capacity to function effectively.
+Often surreptitiously, sabotaging my relationships, undermining my capacity to function.

 Meeting these emotions and sensations with softness, with acceptance and presence is the first step on the path of healing, of integration.
-The inner walls and the uncomfortable feelings both slowly melt away, the dungeons open to the light, and gently, softly, we reclaim our inherent power.
+The inner walls and uncomfortable feelings slowly melt away, the dungeons open to the light, and gently, softly, I reclaim my inherent power.